 files by running a check on their contents to ensure that it appears to be valid Apex code.
 This is a simple syntax check and may not catch all problems in your code, but it should catch situations where a syntax error has been introduced by manual editing or selecting both sides of a conflict.

-The error message above will be displayed when attempting to resolve a file that contains malformed Apex.
+The error message above will be displayed when you attempt to resolve a file that contains malformed Apex.